Why We Think San Luis Obispo is a California Treasure

 I love visiting new places.
 Since my daughter, Taylor, and I were traveling from Carmel to Irvine, we chose San Luis Obispo as the place we wanted to get familiar with for a few days along the way.
-I found it to be the perfect choice.
+I found it to be a perfect choice.

 Nature lovers will be in “tall cotton” getting to know the area that is flanked by lush, rolling mountains and steep hills on one side and the Pacific Ocean on the other.
 Temperatures never exceed 90 degrees, so the climate was an attractive factor for outdoor adventurers.

 Nestled in the middle, the town of SLO is historic, trendy, and culturally relevant.
 It possessed a California ease that I had never experienced.

 Where Did We Stay in SLO?

-The Lamplighter Inn & Suites was located within walking distance of the popular downtown area which was a huge bonus.
-Our room had an in-room safe, microwave, mini-fridge, and small balcony overlooking the pool.
+Lamplighter Inn & Suites was located within walking distance of the popular downtown area which was a huge bonus.
+Our room had an in-room safe, microwave, mini-fridge, and a small balcony overlooking the pool.
 It was a perfect budget conscious choice for accommodations in SLO, but if you wish to splurge for something unusual, the Madonna Inn is a great alternative.

-Downtown San Luis Obispo consisted of 7 blocks and 5 streets packed full of thriving businesses housed in historic buildings.
+Downtown San Luis Obispo consisted of seven blocks and five streets packed full of thriving businesses housed in historic buildings.
 There was such an eclectic fashion to the setting, no rhyme or reason to the stores (which I love), and a huge selection of awesome restaurants.
 SLO offered a little of everything.

 For those choosing to enjoy the climate and outdoor opportunities, mountain biking, golf, surfing, whale watching, windsurfing, birding, hiking, and sailing were popular activities, but certainly not the only.
 Favorite hiking spots included the Reservoir Canyon and the San Luis Mountain.
 Maps for your hike can be found here.

 History lovers will want to visit the San Luis Obispo Mission, the 5th of the California Spanish Missions that were comprised of 21 religious outposts between 1769 and 1833.
 These missions were used to expand Christianity among the Native Americans.
 The guides (docents) narrate traveling tales and highlight the mission’s daily life and accomplishments.

 Putting Our Hands to Work

 Taylor and I explored our artsy side at The Station, a wine bar that doubles as an art studio.
 We engaged in a class on learning how to channel our creative energies into mandalas and zentangles under the direction of instructor Sadie.
 We were provided a step by step guide on how to make the cool drawings while we relaxed with a complimentary glass of wine.
 I enjoyed learning something new.

-Where did we eat in SLO?
+Where Did We Eat in SLO?

 I tried both the Devil’s Mess and Traditional New Mexican Pozole (hey, I am a food blogger, too, do not judge) and my eyes rolled back in my head from the deliciousness.
 Big Sky Cafe also has choices of coffee cake, jalapeño corn muffins, or toast for your bread options.
 The tasteful and creative artwork on the walls is for sale, so you can also take home a souvenir.

 For lunch, why not try the California sensation, The Habit, for a char burger combo under $8.
 If you would rather stay local, the Splash Cafe has noteworthy clam chowder in a bread bowl.
 They also had an artisan bakery with gorgeous pastries, cookies, and cakes.

-SLO Won Me Over!
+SLO Won Us Over!

 After traveling to other parts of California, I think that San Luis Obispo might be the best bang for your buck and was certainly an affordable vacation destination.
-It also lies near the epic Pacific Coast Highway 1 drive along the rocky and drop-dead gorgeous California coast and the infamous Hearst Castle.
+It also lies near the epic Pacific Coast Highway One drive along the rocky and drop-dead gorgeous California coast and the infamous Hearst Castle.